+Each student will signify agreement and intent to comply with all seminary policies and standards by signing the WSC Application for Admission.
 Student conduct is under the supervision of the faculty, acting through the Dean of Students.
-The faculty reserves the right to dismiss from the institution a student whose conduct is found to be unsatisfactory.
+The faculty reserves the right to dismiss from the institution any student whose conduct is found to be inconsistent with seminary policies or standards.
+The Student handbook describes students' rights to due process and the procedures followed in hearings and appeals in cases of student disciplines.